joey-qytyku/OS-90-fixed/docs/code.md

 }
 ```

-Structure types that may need to be used as pointers should be defined with a pointer variant using `typedef struct`.
+Structure types that may need to be used as pointers should be defined with a pointer variant.
+They should also use `tstruct` or `tpkstruct` (byte packed) instead of the full `typedef struct`.
+This is because I always misspell `typedef`.
 ```
 tstruct {}NAME, *P_NAME;
 ```

-If a structure should never be used as either a pointer or an object, one of the definitions can be omitted.
-"P_" is the recommended prefix for the pointer type.
+If a structure should never be used as either a pointer or an object, one of the definitions can be omitted. `P_` is the recommended prefix for the pointer type.

+Integer types do not have the underscore.

 ## Programming Rules